 How to apply for NCLEX | Step by step guide to register for NCLEX | Foreign Nursing Graduates

-A typical NCLEX application process consists of the following phases:
+A typical NCLEX RN or NCLEX PN Application process for foreign nurses consists the following phases:

 Once you are pre-qualified and already determined the best state for you to take the NCLEX, your next step is to send your school documents and other credentials for evaluation.
-The credentialing body will check the candidate’s documents equivalency in terms of the U.S. education (Credential Evaluation Phase) and determine if the candidate is eligible to apply for exam licensure to a specific State Board of Nursing (Eligibility Phase).
+The credentialing body will check the candidate’s documents equivalency in terms of the US education or Credential Evaluation Phase and determine if the candidate is eligible to apply for exam licensure to a specific State Board of Nursing or Eligibility Phase.

-The candidate will receive an Authorization To Test (ATT) notification once the nursing board approved the ATT application.
-(NOTE: ATT validity varies for each state.)
+The candidate will receive an Authorization To Test or ATT notification once the nursing board approves the ATT application.
+Note: ATT validity varies for each state.

 You can choose your preferred exam schedule that is suitable within your ATT validity.

 On the day of your exam, plan to arrive at least 30 minutes before your exam and bring one form of acceptable identification.
 If you are late or arrive at the test center without acceptable identification, you will be turned away and may either submit a Reapplication to the board or register again for ATT or do both.
 You will also need to pay again for another exam fee.

 Busting an NCLEX myth!